beberry-hidden-singer/inference_webui/README.md

     ├───hubert
     ├───rmvpe
     └───...
 ```

 * assumed that a single python environment covers all the projects
-  * developed and tested with Python 3.8.15 and Gradio 3.30.0
+  * developed and tested with Python 3.8.15 and Gradio 3.30.0 on Debian and macOS
   * see [requirements.txt](https://github.com/beberry-hidden-singer/integrated_webui/blob/main/requirements.txt)

 ## Launch webUI